fiskn/rbd_freeze/README.md

 rbd_freeze.c - is the utility that runs on the server with the mounted RBD's and data you wish to snapshot

-The below two script are expected to found in /usr/local/bin: rbd_freeze.sh - is the example script the utility runs to carry out checks and freeze the filesystem rbd_unfreeze.sh - is the example script that the utility runs to unfreeze the filesystem once the snapshot has been taken
+The below two script are expected to found in /usr/local/bin:rbd_freeze.sh - is the example script the utility runs to carry out checks and freeze the filesystem rbd_unfreeze.sh - is the example script that the utility runs to unfreeze the filesystem once the snapshot has been taken

 rbd_take_snap.sh - is an example script that is run on something like a backup server and is responsible for sending the RADOS notify, checking the return status, taking the RBD snapshot and mounting it